Torsion groups of elliptic curves that appear infinitely often over septic, octic and nonic fields: Introduction

-It was only recently proved by Derickx and the author that $\Phi(4)=\Phi^\infty(4)$ \cite{DerickxNajman25}.
+It was only recently proved by Derickx and the first author that $\Phi(4)=\Phi^\infty(4)$ \cite{DerickxNajman25}.
 The sets have been determined by Derickx and Sutherland \cite{DerickxSutherland}.
-The full set $\Phi(d)$ is not known for any $d>4$ at the time of writing of this paper.
-However, the sets $S(d)$ of possible primes dividing the orders of groups in $\Phi(d)$ are knowon for $d\leq 7$ by work of Derickx, Kamienny, Stein and Stoll \cite{DKSS}, and Khawaja for $d=8$ \cite{Khawaja24}.
+At the time of writing, the full set \(\Phi(d)\) is not known for any \(d>4\).
+However, the sets $S(d)$ of possible primes dividing the orders of groups in $\Phi(d)$ are known for $d\leq 7$ by work of Derickx, Kamienny, Stein and Stoll \cite{DKSS}, and Khawaja for $d=8$ \cite{Khawaja24}.